sedona-thomas/Arithmetic-Programming-By-Example/README.md

 Run for "input.txt" with `python main.py`

 Run with `python main.py [optional file] [optional maximum integer searched] [optional testing mode]`
-Run premade test cases `python main.py x x x`
+Run premade test cases with `python main.py x x x`

 Parameters:
 - File: contains lines with two integers separated by a space where the first integer is an input and the second integer is the corresponding output